IndexXuan/vue-cli-plugin-vite/README.md

 ## Milestones
 - ✅ Plugin
     - ✅ we can do nothing but rewrite corresponding vite-plugin, most code and tools can be reused
-- ✅ Environment Variables Compatible
+- ✅ Environment Variables Compatibility
     - ✅ load to process.env.XXX (all env with or without prefix will be loaded)
     - ✅ recognize `VUE_APP_` prefix (you can use other instead by config, e.g. `REACT_APP_`)
     - ✅ define as `process.env.${PREFIX}_XXX` for client-side